 YouTube Hooks: How to Get More Views and Keep People Watching

-If your videos are getting impressions but not enough clicks — or clicks but weak watch time — your hook is usually the first problem to fix.
+If your videos get impressions but weak clicks — or clicks but low watch time — the first thing to fix is usually the opening.

 A strong YouTube hook gives viewers an immediate reason to stay.
-It creates curiosity, introduces a problem, promises a result, or makes the viewer feel like they need to keep watching.
+It creates curiosity, highlights a problem, promises a result, or makes the viewer feel like they need to keep watching.

 What Is a YouTube Hook?